davidbowland/emails-inbound-service/README.md

-# Lambdas for Email Inbound API
+# Lambdas for Emails Inbound Service

-Lambdas for email inbound API, which accepts emails from SES.
+Lambda for inbound emails, which accepts emails from SES.

 ## Setup